biotite-dev/biotite/doc/tutorial/application.rst

 ----------------------------------------

-Although you can achieve a lot with *Biopython*, there are still a lot of things which are not implemented this Python package.
+Although you can achieve a lot with *Biopython*, there are still a lot of things which are not implemented in this *Python* package.
 But wait, this is what the ``application`` package is for: It contains interfaces for popular external software.
 This ranges from locally installed software to tools running on servers.
-The usage of these interfaces is seamless: Rather than writing input files and reading output files, you simply put in your Python objects (e.g. instances of `Sequence` or `AtomArray`) and the interface returns Python objects (e.g. an `Alignment` object).
+The usage of these interfaces is seamless: Rather than writing input files and reading output files, you simply put in your Python objects (e.g. instances of `Sequence` or `AtomArray`) and the interface returns *Python* objects (e.g. an `Alignment` object).

 The base class for all interfaces is the `Application` class.
 Each `Application` instance has a life cycle, starting with its creation and ending